"It was the best of times, it was the worst of times."

-We'll break it to you as gently as we can.
-If you have a new puppy, you're not going to get a solid 8 hours sleep for a while.
+I'll break it to you as gently as I can.
+If you have a new puppy, you're not going to get a solid 8 hours of sleep for a while.
 If you accept that fact, it'll be easier to do the necessary training to teach your puppy to sleep through the night.

 Sometimes even adult dogs are unable to sleep through the night without waking up for a potty trip when they first come to a new home.
 The stress of coming to a new environment and adjusting to a new schedule and possibly a new food can wreak havoc on your new dog's digestive system.
 The instructions that follow will work for him, too.
 The good news is that if he's 6 months or older, it'll probably be just a few nights of adjustment before you'll be able to get a full night's sleep.

 Below you'll learn the basics for helping your puppy sleep through the night, but if you're having serious overnight problems with your pup or you want to be sure you're doing everything you can to help your puppy have a peaceful night, you'll love my e-book, Puppy Sleep Training - The Exhausted Puppy Owner's Nighttime Survival Guide.
 It'll teach you everything you need to know so you can be sure you're setting your puppy up for sleeping success!

 This training will work best if your puppy is in your bedroom so you know what he's up to.
 He'll also be more likely to settle in and sleep if he's in the same room with you instead of alone in a new, unfamiliar environment.